The Mandalorian season 1: Critical response

+Reviewing the show for Metro, Keith Watson gave the series 3 of 5 stars adding, "Two words: Baby Yoda.
+Almost single-handedly the cute critter has given this Star Wars spin-off a meme-led profile that will distract from the realisation that, although it's undoubtedly an imaginatively staged entry in the iconic sci-fi franchise universe, the action does get ploddy at times.
+The timeline lands us between Return Of The Jedi and The Force Awakens as we follow bounty hunter The Mandalorian — or Mando to his chums, if he had any — a masked mystery man (pictured top) who reveals a soft side when confronted with the aforementioned infant Yoda.
+Their bonding is cute or cringy, depending on your sentimentality levels."
+As a fanatic from Star Wars and writing to Forbes, Erik Kain called the show as a "visually sumptuous adventure through the dirtier, less glorified corridors of the Star Wars universe", and deemed the show as the best return to Star Wars since Return of the Jedi.
+Kain also praised Göransson's score, deeming it as one of the highlights of the show and calling it a perfect way to capture the music of Star Wars and a classic western.
+While reviewing for the Chicago Sun-Time, Richard Roeper rated the show with 3 and half stars of 4, noting Baby Yoda as "an instant contender for most adorable creature in the Star Wars universe" and lauding the references of the series to the spaghetti western genre.
+Roeper also praised Pascal's performance noting his "distinctive personality through his line readings and the physicality of the character", describing him as a "Clint Eastwood in Robocop armor".

 Audience viewership

 Within four days of its release, The Mandalorian had stronger U.S. demand compared to four of 2019's biggest streaming originals: Netflix's The Umbrella Academy, When They See Us, The Dark Crystal: Age of Resistance, and Amazon Prime Video's Good Omens.
 However, it registered less than 40% of the demand of Netflix's Stranger Things and was behind other established shows such as DC Universe's Titans, nor was it in the top 10 for the most in-demand shows across all TV networks and digital services for the week of November 10–16.
 TV Time, a popular app allowing users to track shows and movies they are watching (or want to watch), stated though that the number of people interested in The Mandalorian had doubled for the following week, and noted that it had the largest gain of any TV show.